Swift Green Line

 The Swift Green Line is a bus rapid transit route in Snohomish County, Washington, United States, part of the Swift network operated by Community Transit.
 It was opened in 2019 and travels 12.5 mi along Airport Way and State Route 527, connecting 32 stations in the cities of Everett, Mill Creek, and Bothell.
 Its termini are at Seaway Transit Center, adjacent to the Boeing factory, and Canyon Park Park and Ride on Interstate 405; the Green Line also intersects the Blue Line in Everett and also serves Paine Field.

 The Green Line was proposed in 2013 and began construction in July 2017.
 It cost $73 million to construct and opened on March 24, 2019.
+An extension into Downtown Bothell and to the city's University of Washington branch campus is planned to open by 2031.